2 Tutorials

 Sometimes there is a body in the client request.

-When sending a such a request, you can use CONTENT
+When sending a such a request, you can use CONTENT parameter of the

-, together with CONTENT-TYPE
+HTTP2/CLIENT:RETRIEVE-URL, together with CONTENT-TYPE.

 (http2/client:retrieve-url "https://localhost:8080/body" :content "Hello")